 Help us track your results

 Please keep an eye on your teeth throughout treatment.
 Aligners should fit perfectly on all of your teeth throughout treatment.
 This is called tracking and should be monitored closely.
-If you notice one or more teeth not fitting properly use the chewies consistently, and inform the staff at your next visit to have them evaluate.
+If you notice one or more teeth not fitting properly use the chewies consistently, and inform the staff at your next visit to our office in Hinsdale to have them evaluate.

 Communication is key